SceptreOfficial/Simplex-Support-Services/README.md

 ### Description

 **Simplex Support Services** is a fully automated, on-call support service system.
+Created out of the frustration of needing to pre-configure AI and manage the potential of getting Arma'd, **SSS** is designed to make AI supports reliable and easy to use.

 For usage instructions, please see the [wiki](https://github.com/SceptreOfficial/Simplex-Support-Services/wiki).